 - In a small bowl, add all of the ingredients for the vinaigrette and whisk together until well blended.

-- To finish the Salad In a large salad bowl, combine the tomatoes, cucumber slices, red and yellow peppers, onion, basil and capers and olives
+- In a large salad bowl, combine the tomatoes, cucumber, bell peppers, red onion, basil, capers, and olives.

-- Add the bread cubes and vinaigrette and toss to coat.
+- Add the toasted bread cubes and vinaigrette, then toss until everything is evenly coated.

-- Allow the bread to sit for 30 minutes before serving for the best flavor.
+- Let the salad sit for 30 minutes before serving so the bread can absorb the vinaigrette.

 Would any kind of bread work?